Teaching

 My teaching philosophy is based on the idea that effective teaching is informed by cutting-edge research and valuing students’ interests.
 I often bring my research into the classroom to make the class exciting and update students with the latest scientific developments.
 That way, students can understand science is not just a classroom theory but has something to do with solving real-world problems, while I learn from the students’ reactions to my research.
 Therefore, exposing students to a laboratory, both indoor and field scale, is one of my primary teaching styles.

-2022 Spring Teaching Assistant for Global Climate Change (GEO305G)
+Global Climate Change (GEO305G)

-2021 Spring Teaching Assistant for Landform: Origin and Evolution (GEO210)
+Landform: Origin and Evolution (GEO210)

-2019-20 Fall Teaching Assistant for Soil Geomorphology and Mapping (NRS471)
+Soil Geomorphology and Mapping (NRS471)

-2019 Fall Teaching Assistant for Natural Resource Conservation (NRS100)
+Natural Resource Conservation (NRS100)

 I hold mentoring students in high regard as an integral facet of the educational process.
 Over time, I’ve mentored several undergraduate students, particularly those with an interest in groundwater hydrology.